dagger/dagger/docs/learn/108-cloudformation.md

 1.General insights

 As seen before in the documentation, values starting with `*` are default values.
-However, as a plan developer, we may face the need to add default values to inputs from relays that don't have one : Cue gives you this flexibility (cf. `config` value detailed below).
+However, as a plan developer, we may face the need to add default values to inputs from relays that don't have one : Cue gives you this flexibility.

 > WARNING: All inputs without a default option have to be filled for a proper execution of the relay.
 In our case:
 >